IcelandicEsportsCircuit/IEC_Challengers_Series_1/Rulebook.md

-This rulebook governs the 2026/27 season of the IEC.
-All players who compete in the IEC agree to follow the rules outlined in this document.
+This rulebook governs the IEC Challengers Series 1.
+All players who compete in the IEC Challengers Series 1 agree to follow the rules outlined in this document.
 For any questions please contact the tournament officials and defer to their judgement.

 For contact purposes please reach out through rafithrottir@rafithrottir.is